7emretelli/7emretelli/README.md

 # Hi Mate! 👋 This is @7emretelli

 I'm a developer and student.
-I love developing , learning new things.
+Talk is cheap, show me the code

 ![Profile Views](https://komarev.com/ghpvc/?username=7emretelli)